-IT end user satisfaction research is a relatively new field—but it borrows much of its methodology from customer satisfaction surveys.
+IT end user satisfaction – or often called IT Happiness – research is a relatively new field—but it borrows much of its methodology from customer satisfaction surveys.
 Unlocking insights about how companies keep their customers happy, loyal, and even influential has been the focus of many studies.
 For example, Frederick Reichheld of Bain & Company found that “increasing customer retention rates by five percent increases profits by 25 percent to 95 percent.”
 Studies like these are underway here at Yorizon as well.

 In further breaking down customer satisfaction, organizations must consider the customer’s perception (an experience determined partly by reason and partly by emotion, which leads to repeat purchases and recommendations to others) as well as the organization’s brand image and how that affects customers’ experience with the brand or the product.

 When it comes to IT organizations, the methods are quite similar.
 You may even recognize the names of these processes: “IT user satisfaction,” “Digital Employee Experience (DEX)” and “Voice of The Customer” programs.